 Public consultation is undertaken on an ongoing basis to inform decision making.
 Targeted consultation takes place for specific decisions such as the public consultation on the council tax precept.
 The Police and Crime Commissioner attends both formal public meetings and community events to inform and consult the public.

 The Police and Crime Commissioner is scrutinised by the Police and Crime Panel which consists of members from local authorities and independent members who also consult their local communities and offer feedback to the Police and Crime Commissioner.
 Other consultation is undertaken such as via the Joint Audit Committee and specific focus groups facilitated by the Police and Crime Commissioner’s staff.
 This was demonstrated in the public survey and consultation for the 2023/24 precept and budget review.
-The survey was both efficient and effective in reaching a return of over double that of previous years.
 Public views and comments were captured for crimes and incidents that are of most concern to residents and businesses within Hampshire and the Isle of Wight.
 This is used as supporting evidence for the PCC’s approach and decision making for future activity.

-Openness is directly linked to accessibility and, in response to a Government Digital Service report, significant work was undertaken in improving access to our public digital content and compliance with the Accessibility Regulations 2018.
+Openness is directly linked to accessibility and, in response to a Government Digital Service report, significant work was undertaken in improving access to public digital content and compliance with the Accessibility Regulations 2018.
 This is under constant review.

 Defining outcomes in terms of sustainable economic, social and environmental benefits.